nus-cs2103-AY2526S1/ip/docs/README.md

 ## Adding deadlines

-Adds a task with a specific deadline to your task list.
+Add a task with a specific deadline to your task list.

 **Format:** `deadline DESCRIPTION /by DATE`